 Other common injuries happen when those working below a scaffold are struck by objects dropped by construction workers who are up on the scaffold.
 WAC 296-874-20066.
 These injuries are addressed in the Falling Debris, Materials or Objects article on this website.

 Given that any unsafe condition or defect in the scaffold at the time of the construction workers’ injury must be established to prove a personal injury claim, it is important that photographs and other documentary evidence concerning a failed scaffolding component be gathered immediately after an injury occurs, if at all possible.
 For these reasons, any construction worker injured due to a scaffold failure should contact an experienced construction injury lawyer as soon as possible.

 Scaffold-related injuries can happen on construction sites anywhere in Washington State -- in Seattle, Tacoma, Olympia, Bellingham, Marysville, Everett, Centralia, Longview, Vancouver, Ellensburg, Wenatchee, Yakima, Richland, Walla Walla, Spokane, and all points in between.
-The lawyers at Kraft Davies, PLLC have successfully handled several scaffolding failure cases for injured construction workers.
+The lawyers at Kraft Davies Olsson PLLC have successfully handled several scaffolding failure cases for injured construction workers.
 If you or a loved one has suffered a scaffold-related injury while working at a construction site, please call us at 206.624.8844 for a free consultation.